Alison Levine (mountain climber)

-Alison Levine (born April 5, 1966) is an American mountain climber, motivational speaker and leadership consultant.
+Alison Levine (born April 5, 1966) is an American mountaineer, motivational speaker and leadership consultant.
 She is the author of On the Edge: The Art of High Impact Leadership and the executive producer of a documentary, The Glass Ceiling.
 She has ascended the highest peaks on every continent and also skied to both the North and South Poles.
 In 2010, she completed the Adventure Grand Slam by reaching the summit of Mount Everest.

 Early life and education

 Levine was born and raised in Phoenix, Arizona.
 Her parents are Jack and Corinne Levine.

 She earned her bachelor's degree in communication from the University of Arizona in 1987.

 Career

 Levine worked a series of restaurant jobs throughout high school and college.
 During her junior year at the University of Arizona she parlayed a job at Keaton's Restaurant into a marketing internship at Mattel Toys when a group of Mattel executives came into the restaurant for dinner.
 After completing her MBA from Duke University's Fuqua School of Business in 2000, she worked for Goldman Sachs until 2003.
 She left after three years and went on to serve as the deputy finance director for Arnold Schwarzenegger in his successful bid to become governor of California.